 Skip to main content

-Consistent with Laurier’s broader EDI institutional strategy, the Lamine Diallo EDI Speaker Series will help to raise awareness, competencies, and understandings about equity, diversity, and inclusion within the context of Canadian universities, while at the same time encouraging and fostering meaningful conversations with all members of the Laurier community.
-Each event will serve to complement other EDI dialogues taking place across the university about a range of equity issues that exist in our society.
+Speakers for this series consist of recognized internal Laurier EDI champions, community activists, administrative and professional practitioners, and academic speakers from across the country.
+Consistent with Laurier’s broader EDI institutional strategy, the Lamine Diallo EDI Speaker Series helps to raise awareness, competencies, and understanding about equity, diversity, and inclusion within the context of Canadian universities, while encouraging and fostering meaningful conversations.
+Each event will serve to complement other EDI dialogues taking place across the university.

 Past Events